-Yet, lazy is exactly what many of them are calling themselves and I think this is where the issue is growing.
+Yet, laziness is exactly what many of them are calling themselves and I think this is where the issue is growing.

 Can You Overcome The Feeling Of Dread?

-Everyone has days where they feel like doing absolutely nothing.
-This is normal and it’s impossible to push yourself at 120 km per hour 24/7.
+Everyone has days when they feel like doing absolutely nothing.
+This is normal, and it’s impossible to push yourself at 120 km per hour 24/7.
 You will literally crash and burn!